Updated 1/16/2026. Originally published 12/10/2024

-So you’re ready to tackle a new project with an integrated team of UX designers, product owners, and agile software developers.
+So where do you begin?
+You have a new project and an integrated team.
 You know that success can be achieved in close collaboration between your team members, each representing deep expertise in desirability, viability, and feasibility.
-But which activities would be most profitable for the team to put their heads together on, and what should their responsibilities be?
-Here, I have laid out some common, design-progressing activities so that your team can collaborate efficiently on Finding Out, Translating, and Creating their way to a successful end product.
+But you need to determine which activities are most profitable for the team to put their heads together on and what their responsibilities should be.

 Finding Out is where it all starts, but it most certainly doesn’t only happen at the start!
-We 'find out' in continuous cycles throughout the project, not just from our users, but also from our stakeholders, and product and development teammates.
-After all, though the end product may be ultimately for our end users, design is also influenced by viability (the business) and feasibility (the developers).
+We 'find out' in continuous cycles throughout the project, not just from our users, but also from our stakeholders and product and development teammates.
+After all, though the end product is ultimately for our end users, design is also influenced by viability, or the business, and feasibility, or the developers.
 So it makes sense to 'find out' collaboratively.
+You can do this through stakeholder interviews, competitive analysis and analogous research, user interviews and testing, and continuous integration (CI) tools.

 Stakeholder Interviews

-Developers must also 'find out' from stakeholders; in addition to familiarizing themselves with the existing codebase and infrastructure, they must understand organizational capabilities that would affect feasibility and timelines.
-Of course, it is sensible to share learnings from stakeholder interviews with your dev teammates so that they, too, can understand how to appeal to the business’ sense of success.
+‘Finding out’ from stakeholders is just as crucial to developers as it is to designers.
+In addition to familiarizing themselves with the existing codebase and infrastructure, developers must understand organizational capabilities that would affect feasibility and timelines.
+Of course, it is sensible for your design team to share learnings from stakeholder interviews with your dev teammates so that they, too, can understand how to appeal to the business’ sense of success.

 Competitive Analysis and Analogous Research

 As domain experts, your client has an excellent understanding of their competitors.
-Leverage this when performing competitive analysis.
-Developers should simultaneously perform a competitive assessment of the tech landscape of the product domain to determine feasible options that would best realize the experience we end up defining through design and infrastructure.
+Leverage this knowledge when performing a competitive analysis.

-What does your client believe gives their contemporaries a competitive edge?
-Their answer also identifies non-competing businesses that solve different problems similarly, informing analogous research.
+Ask yourself: What does your client believe gives their contemporaries a competitive edge?
+The answer can also identify non-competing businesses that solve different problems in similar ways, informing your analogous research.
 Analogous research, in turn, informs development spikes and experiments.

 User Interviews and Testing

-Getting a stakeholder (ideally a product owner) involved in user interviews and testing gets someone in your corner, translating user feedback to the rest of the business more compelling.
-However, ensure that your chosen stakeholder is well-prepped for their observer role throughout the sessions so that they do not unduly influence your users.
-Also, avoid inviting more than one stakeholder to any sessions where possible — the fewer overall contributors, the less intimidating it will be for your user participants.
-Follow up with your collaborators to discuss and download your initial impressions after each session to get everyone on board.
+Getting a stakeholder — ideally a product owner — involved in user interviews and testing gets someone in your corner, and can make your translation of user feedback to the rest of the business more compelling.
+However, ensure that your chosen stakeholder is well-prepped for their observer-only role throughout the sessions so that they do not unduly influence your users with their own ideas.
+Where possible, avoid inviting more than one stakeholder to a session — the fewer overall contributors, the less intimidating it will be for your user participants.
+Follow up with your collaborators to discuss and download your initial impressions after each session to hear ideas and get everyone on board.

 CI Tools for Accessibility

-Is there an existing product that you're redesigning?
-Developers can set up automated accessibility testing tools such as axe or Lighthouse to audit current state.
-Are you building a green-field product from the ground up?
-Developers can additionally set up continuous integration pipelines with such accessibility testing tools so that there is a cycle of feedback between design and development with user needs at the center.
+If there’s an existing product that you're redesigning, developers can set up automated accessibility testing tools such as axe or Lighthouse to audit current state.
+If you’re building a green-field product from the ground up, developers can set up continuous integration pipelines with accessibility testing tools that provide a cycle of feedback between design and development, with user needs at the center.

 Presenting Synthesis and Insights